benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 `git pull origin master`
 then
 `git push origin master`
-- Branch
-list all branch in repository:
+- list all branch in repository:
 `git branch`
 - list all branch including remote repository:
 `git branch -a`